~jprotopopov/kefir

 #Kefir C compiler

 Kefir supports modern x86-64 Linux, FreeBSD, OpenBSD and NetBSD environments (see Supported environments section below).
-Compiler is also able to produce JSON streams containing program representation on various stages of compilation (tokens, AST, IR), as well as printing source code in preprocessed form.
-By default, the compiler outputs GNU As-compatible assembly (Intel syntax with/without prefixes and ATT syntax are supported).
+Compiler is also able to produce JSON streams containing program representation at various stages of compilation (tokens, AST, IR), as well as printing source code in preprocessed form.
+The compiler targets GNU As (Intel syntax with/without prefixes and ATT syntax are supported) and also has limited support for Yasm assembler.
+Kefir is able to produce debug information in DWARF5 format for GNU As.
 Position-independent code generation is supported.
 Kefir features cc-compatible command line interface.

 #Project name